-Theourgia (Greek: θεουργια) is ritual cosmogony which initiates human souls into the activities of the divine through ritual activity which imitates the Gods, as without imitation of the divine to bring life to the words, prayers are merely words, while with ritual and sacrifice those words are animated and become live words.
-Theurgic ritual might look indistinguishable from an ordinary act of worship, and it’d be difficult to identify a theurgist from actions alone, but theurgy isn’t worshiping in the traditional sense of the word.
-For someone performing theurgy, an offering and a prayer is a kind of work, an act with a purpose.
-It is a particular way of participating in all the diverse cults and performing all of their existing religious practices, with the goal of achieving henosis (meaning “union with the divine”) through divine involvement with the divine intelligibles, and with the One, so far as possible, and “direct [knowledge] or intuitive knowledge of the Intelligible Realm” (Theourgia.com Catechism, 70).
+Theourgia (Greek: θεουργια), or theurgy, is described by Proclus as a “power higher than all human wisdom, embracing the blessings of divination, the purifying powers of initiation, and in a word all the operations of divine possession” (Dodds 1992, 63).
+It is a particular way of participating in all the diverse cults and performing all of their existing religious practices as ritual cosmogony, where a sacrifice and a prayer are a kind of work– an act with a purpose, which initiates human souls into the activities of the divine through ritual activity which imitates the Gods, as without imitation of the divine to bring life to the words, prayers are merely words, while with ritual and sacrifice those words are animated and become live words.
+The goal of theourgia is achieving henosis (meaning “union with the divine”) with the divine intelligibles, and with the One, so far as possible, and attain “direct direct or intuitive knowledge (Gk: noera gnosis) of the Intelligible Realm” (Theourgia.com Catechism, 70).
 This knowledge allows us to realize our true nature as souls by aligning the soul with its divine purpose, thus freeing ourselves from material existence.
-Another goal of theurgic practice is demiurgy, active participation in the divine work of the Celestial Demiurge and other spiritual beings through theurgic practice “and the personal/universal processes of purification (Gk: katharsis), illumination (Gk: phôtisma)” and once rising “to the level of our supplication,” perfection (Gk: teleiôsis) (Theourgia.com Catechism, 83).
-It is a “power higher than all human wisdom, embracing the blessings of divination, the purifying powers of initiation, and in a word all the operations of divine possession” (Dodds 1992, 63).
+Another goal of theurgic practice is demiurgy, participation in the divine work of the Celestial Demiurge and other spiritual beings through theurgic practice “and the personal/universal processes of purification (Gk: katharsis), illumination (Gk: phôtisma)” and once rising “to the level of our supplication,” perfection (Gk: teleiôsis) (Theourgia.com Catechism, 83).
 Other terms used to describe theurgy include sacred rites (hierougia), initiated mysteries (mustagogia), liturgy (hieratike), sacred art (hieratike techne), divine wisdom (theosophia), noetic rites, and more.

 Because theurgy is also human activity participating with the divine we can understand that there are two parts of theurgic rituals: